davidjosearaujo/re-android-reversing/docs/Report.md

 # Introduction

-For our reverse engineering course, we have decided to analyze and reverse engineer the "PDF Reader File Manager" application, which was known for being removed from the Play Store earlier this year.
-It was developed to steal data from Android users, as explained in this article [here](https://www.tomsguide.com/computing/malware-adware/these-malicious-android-malware-apps-were-downloaded-150000-times-from-the-play-store-delete-them-right-now).
+For our reverse engineering course, we've chosen to analyze and reverse engineer the "PDF Reader File Manager" application.
+This app gained notoriety earlier this year when it was removed from the Play Store.
+It was developed with the intention of stealing data from Android users, as detailed in this article [here](https://www.tomsguide.com/computing/malware-adware/these-malicious-android-malware-apps-were-downloaded-150000-times-from-the-play-store-delete-them-right-now).

 # Environment and Tools